The Mayan Food & The Ancient Secrets of its Gastronomy

 Mythology and The Maya Food

 The Maya believed that the gods sent cacao to the earth as an enormous blessing for humanity, as was the fire that Prometheus stole from Zeus and gave to humans.
-Quetzalcoatl (Kukulcan for the Maya people according to different expert researchers on the subject), taught humans to cultivate corn, while other gods such as Opochtli (a relevant god in Mexica mythology) taught them the art of fishing. 🌽Check out our tour Merida Cooking Class & Market Visit: Secrets of Yucatan’s Culinary Heritage
+Quetzalcoatl (Kukulcan for the Maya people according to different expert researchers on the subject), taught humans to cultivate corn, while other gods such as Opochtli (a relevant god in Mexica mythology) taught them the art of fishing. 🌽Check out our tour Merida Cooking Class & Market Visit: Secrets of Yucatan’s Culinary Heritage.

 Unlike the god Tezcatlipoca, Quetzalcoatl was not a fan of human sacrifice.
-Therefore, Tezcatlipoca became angry and descended from heaven to earth using a spider’s web to destroy the work of Quetzalcoatl, to whom he appeared in the guise of an old man who offered him the brew of immortality, but this was a maddening drink (Pulque).
-Afterward, Quetzalcoatl made a mess of his drunkenness and when people reproached him, he decided to go into self-exile.
+Therefore, Tezcatlipoca became angry and descended from heaven to earth using a spider’s web to destroy the work of Quetzalcoatl.
+To whom he appeared in the guise of an old man who offered him the brew of immortality, but this was a maddening drink (Pulque).
+Afterward, Quetzalcoatl made a mess of his drunkenness, and when people reproached him, he decided to go into self-exile.

 Another story told in the Popol-Vuh (ancient book) is that the twin brothers Hunahpu and Ixbalnque played a ball game just above where the lords of the Maya Underworld (Xibalba) were.
 Consequently, the lords of the Underworld invited them to the underground to play and to pass different dangerous tests.
 Finally, the demons did not know how to kill them, so they threw them into the fire and their bones into the sea.
-However, they did not expect that the twins would appear reincarnated as fish and then transform into men who performed miracles and resurrections.
+However, they did not expect the twins to appear reincarnated as fish and then transform into men who performed miracles and resurrections.

 As revenge, the twins killed the lords of the Underworld.
 Then, they recovered the remains of their father, (killed by the demons also), and brought him back to life.
 They turned him into the young god of corn and resurfaced through a crack in the ground.
 This myth symbolizes corn, which must first travel to the Underworld, that is, bury itself in the earth, to then generate life, germinate, and grow as a plant.
 As you can see, the mythological and religious vision still lives in Mexican gastronomy.
-Maybe when you eat corn, you will be reborn as a Maya God or warrior, you should come and try it, don’t you think?
+Maybe when you eat corn, you will be reborn as a Mayan God or warrior, and you should come and try it, don’t you think?

 The Great Heritage of Mayan Food to Mexico and to The World